aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/6_flash_and_test/_index.md

     ![Source file to update](/images/lab6_c9_includes.png)

 1. In each file reference above, replace the contents between the double-quotes.
 All values you need to replace start with `"REPLACE_WITH_..."`.
+For all values except *keyCLIENT_CERTIFICATE_PEM* and *keyCLIENT_PRIVATE_KEY_PEM*, you can simply copy and paste the value.

+1. For the *keyCLIENT_CERTIFICATE_PEM* and *keyCLIENT_PRIVATE_KEY_PEM* values, use the <a href="../../../cred_formatter/index.html" target="_blank">Credential Formatter</a>, the for **PEM Certificate or Key** browse to the downloaded certificate and private key (do each separately), then click on the *Display formatted PEM string to be copied into aws_clientcredential_keys.h*.
+That will display all the lines to replace for *keyCLIENT_CERTIFICATE_PEM* and *keyCLIENT_PRIVATE_KEY_PEM* respectively.

     Here are examples of what the WiFi and Certificate values should look like when done:

     **BEFORE**:
     ![Source files before update](/images/lab6_c9_mod_before.png)